BenjaTK/benjatk.github.io/_posts/2024-08-01-whoareyou.md

 This one was made for the **Cozy Autumn Game Jam 2023**.
 It was my second time working on a team, with [**Kaboppel**](https://phil-o.itch.io/) and [**Kris**](https://dapper-kris.itch.io/).
 It's a short detective point-and-click adventure about figuring out the biggest mystery of all: where leaves go in autumn.

 I'm really really proud of this one.
-Not only is the cast of characters great, I also have never been super confident working on teams.
+Not only is the cast of characters great, I also have never been super confident working on teams; except for this one.
 It was a great experience making it, so great it sparked a studio: [**Lilypaw Games**](https://lilypaw-games.itch.io/).

 Though development in Lilypaw Games HQ has been slow, we have been working on a bunch of prototypes together, and can't wait to share them.